-Why should you try HIIT, you might ask?
-First of all, what even is HIIT?
-High Intensity Interval Training (HIIT) has been around for few years and proved to be extremely popular for a number of reasons.
-HIIT workouts are preferred by people who can't justify spending hours on end in the gym but would like to reap the benefits of exercising nevertheless.
+Why should you try HIIT?
+Maybe we want to start with what is HIIT?
+High-Intensity Interval Training (HIIT) has been around for a few years and proved to be extremely popular for many reasons.
+HIIT workouts are preferred by people who can't justify spending hours in the gym but would like to reap the benefits of frequently exercising nevertheless.

-Although an average HIIT exercise lasts under 30 minutes, research shown that following a HIIT workout routine can reduce fat mass significantly in people.
-HIIT workouts consist of short bursts of very high intensity exercises – these bring the heart rate up to 90% of your max heart rate – followed by slightly longer 'rest' periods when your heart rate is brought down to 60-70%.
+HIIT workouts consist of short bursts of very high-intensity exercises – these bring the heart rate up to 90% of your max heart rate – followed by slightly longer 'rest' periods when your heart rate is brought down to 60-70%.

 5 reasons why should you try HIIT workouts